India raises interest rates again, warns on stubborn inflation

 MUMBAI India's central bank raised interest rates for the second time in as many months on Tuesday, warning that inflation is likely to remain elevated despite sluggish growth, and rolled back an emergency measure put in place in July to support the rupee.

-"Overall WPI (wholesale price index) inflation is expected to remain higher than current levels through most of the remaining part of the year, warranting an appropriate policy response," RBI Governor Raghuram Rajan said.
-He later said the RBI's next rate move would not necessarily be upwards.
+"Overall WPI (wholesale price index) inflation is expected to remain higher than current levels through most of the remaining part of the year, warranting an appropriate policy response," RBI Governor Raghuram Rajan said in his review.

-While some RBI watchers say he may not yet be finished tightening, markets took comfort that Rajan's tone wasn't more hawkish and bond yields saw their biggest drop in three weeks.

-"You should not see the fight against inflation as anti-growth.
-It is going to be the best medicine for sustainable growth going forward," Rajan told a media briefing.

-In last week's Reuters poll, the median expectation was for no further policy moves in upcoming reviews.
+While Rajan refrained from giving more explicit guidance, some RBI watchers say he may not yet be finished tightening.
+In last week's Reuters poll, the median expectation was for monetary policy to remain on hold at upcoming reviews.

+"Another hike is still possible given that the policy stance is still hawkish, not dovish at all," said Ganti Murthy, head of fixed income at IDBI Asset Management Co Ltd. The RBI next meets in December.

-With the rupee having stabilized after a steep May-August slide, the RBI also lowered its Marginal Standing Facility (MSF) rate by a further 25 bps to 8.75 percent, as expected, which eases liquidity in the banking system by lowering the cost of borrowing for lenders.
+With the rupee having stabilized after a summer slide, the RBI as expected also lowered its Marginal Standing Facility (MSF) rate by a further 25 bps to 8.75 percent, which eases liquidity in the banking system by lowering the cost of borrowing for lenders.

 "Today's move was a follow-through of the hawkish September policy guidance, as high and persistent inflation is seen as an impediment to the medium-term growth outlook," said Radhika Rao, economist at DBS in Singapore.

-India's benchmark 10-year bond yield dropped as much as 12 bps to 8.54 percent, as traders were relieved that the rate hike was accompanied by an MSF cut.
-The rupee erased all losses to gain on the day to 61.31/32 per dollar while stocks .NSEI rose nearly 2 percent.
+India's benchmark 10-year bond yield dropped as much as 6 basis points from before the policy statement to 8.58 percent, as traders were relieved that the rate hike was accompanied by the MSF cut.
+The rupee erased losses to trade stronger on the day at 61.46/47 per dollar while stocks .BSESN extended gains.

-"Yields dropped because he has shown equal concern about growth and said that RBI doesn't want only to focus on inflation," said Harish Agarwal, a fixed income trader with First Rand Bank.

 FOOD FIGHT

-The RBI expects the economy to grow 5 percent again in the current fiscal year that ends in March, below its earlier forecast of around 5.5 percent but still above many private-sector forecasts.
+The RBI expects the economy again to grow at 5 percent in the current fiscal year that ends in March, below its earlier forecast of around 5.5 percent but still above many private-sector forecasts.

 "The pass-through of rupee depreciation into prices of manufactured products is acting, along with elevated food and fuel inflation, to offset possible disinflationary effects of low growth," Rajan said in his policy statement.

-The headline wholesale price index unexpectedly hit a seven-month high in September of 6.46 percent as food prices surged -- well above the RBI's perceived comfort level of around 5 percent -- while the consumer price index jumped an annual 9.84 percent.
+The headline wholesale price index unexpectedly hit a seven-month high in September of 6.46 percent as food prices surged, while the consumer price index jumped an annual 9.84 percent.

 The RBI said on Tuesday CPI inflation would remain above 9 percent in coming months "absent policy action."